jonathanlamela/menu-laravel/README.md

 #laravel-menu

-Laravel app with React Frontend
+Laravel app with back-office crud and payment with Stripe.